rediris/infrastrukt/README.md

 + Added apple-touch-icon support
 + Added Google jQuery CDN with fallback to local copy

-## Contribute

-It'd be great if users could contribute to this project, I'm constantly striving to make improvements, to help, you could:

-* Fork us
-* State any issues you have
-* Tag a feature you may like to see
-* Send us what you've made

-## Precautions

-Make sure you do not replace elements of this starter theme with elements from ZURB's Foundation Framework, as it will break.
-Modifications have been made to allow such elements as Orbit, Reveal, Tabs, etc to work within WordPress.

-This theme is constantly being updated in relation to ZURB's Foundation.

 ## Snippets

 ### Orbit, for WordPress